William Hague (boxer): Match with Sam Langford

-On 24 May 1909, shortly after winning the title, "Iron" Hague agreed to fight Sam Langford, the coloured boxer from Canada at The National Sporting Club in Covent Garden, London.
+On 24 May 1909, shortly after winning the title, Hague agreed to fight Sam Langford, the Black boxer from Canada at the National Sporting Club in Covent Garden, London.
 Langford is rated as being in the top 10 fighters of all time.
-Hague, controversially at the time, did not believe in a 'Colour Bar' for boxing.
-He was quoted as saying that "unless all men are allowed to freely compete, how can you ever find the true champion?".
-Hague weighed in at about 196 pounds, while Langford weighted about 158 pounds.
+Hague, controversially at the time, did not believe in a 'colour bar' for boxing.
+He was quoted as saying that "unless all men are allowed to freely compete, how can you ever find the true champion?"
+Hague weighed in at about 196 pounds, while Langford weighed about 158 pounds.
 The match lasted four rounds, with Langford knocking Hague out one minute and forty-nine seconds into the fourth round.
 Langford said in later years that in all his time in boxing no one hit him as hard as the punch he took from "Iron" Hague in the second round, which knocked him over.
 This huge left from Hague knocked Langford down and he only just managed to rally.
 Hague had broken his hand with the punch, which marred his performance thereafter.

-Defending Championship
+Defending championship

 He defended the title once against Bill Chase, knocking him out in the sixth round.
 Hague lost his title on 24 April 1911 to the up-and-coming Bombardier Billy Wells for the first Lonsdale Belt.
 For this fight Hague weighed in at about 196 pounds, and lasted into the sixth round.
 Wells took Hague down in the fourth round, and finished with multiple right hooks to Hague's jaw in the sixth.

-Post-Championship
+Post-championship

 Hague boxed irregularly from 1912 through 1915.
 Hague joined the Grenadier Guards in 1914, and began boxing again during his time in the military.
 One was against Henry Curzon at the Chelsea Football Fields in 1915.
-His last match was against Joe Mills (Joe Tampling) at the Artillery Depot, Harfleur, at the end of 1915, the match ended with Mills dying in hospital from concussion.
+His last match was against Joe Mills (Joe Tampling) at the Artillery Depot, Harfleur, at the end of 1915.
+The match ended with Mills dying in hospital from concussion.
 Hague vowed afterwards never again to lace on a glove and so ended his career.

 Retirement

-After retiring from boxing, Hague continued to serve in the military through 1919 and went on to become a Publican and also did work as a film extra.
+After retiring from boxing, Hague continued to serve in the military through 1919 and went on to become a Publican.
+He took the King's shilling in the First World War and joined the Grenadier Guards.
+He saw military action in several battles such as the Somme and Passchendaele.

-He died at home at the age of 65, and is buried at Mexborough Cemetery alongside his daughter Jane.
+He also did work as a film extra.

+Hague died in his daughter's arms in Mexborough aged 65 on 18 August 1951.
+He is buried in Mexborough Cemetery.